kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 Users can be assigned multiple profiles.
 These profiles will give them access to API actions via roles and their access will be limited by any restrictions defined in the profiles.

-Users are internal documents stored by Kuzzle.
-They contain two properties:
+Users are internal documents divided into two properties:
- - `content`: profiles list and custom content
+ - `content`: profiles list and custom content (stored by Kuzzle)
- - `credentials`: available authentication credentials
+ - `credentials`: available authentication credentials (stored by [Authentication Plugins](/core/2/guides/write-plugins/3-integrate-authentication-strategy))

 ::: warning
 The information contained in the `credentials` property are never returned and can only be accessed by the plugin that added the associated [authentication strategy](/core/2/guides/write-plugins/3-integrate-authentication-strategy).